decentraland/documentation/content/creator/quests/client.md

 type OnUpdateCallback = (instance: QuestInstance) => void
 ```

+Before explaining each method of the Quests Client, let's take a look at the `QuestInstance` type since it's used in some methods.
+A `QuestInstance` is an instance of a specific Quest and it contains the state (or progress) of the user in that specific Quest.
+The `QuestInstance` type has the following fields:
+- `id`: It's the id of the Quest Instance.
+It's a unique identifier of the user's Quest Instance.
+- `quest`: It's the Quest object defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).
+- `state`: It's the progress of the user on the Quest defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

+Now, let's take a look at each method of the Quests Client:

 - `startQuest`: This function allows you as a creator to make the user start your Quest.
 In the background, the function will call the Quest RPC Service.
 The function receives a `StartQuestRequest` object that contains the Quest's id that you want to start.
 The function returns a `StartQuestResponse` object that contains the Quest Instance's id.
 Both objects are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

 - `abortQuest`: This function allows you as a creator to allow the users to abort your Quest if they want to.
 In the background, the function will call the Quest RPC Service.
 The function receives a `AbortQuestRequest` object that contains the user's instance id.
 The function returns a `AbortQuestResponse` that contains the result of the request, it may be an error or a success.
 Both objects are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

 - `sendEvent`: This function allows you as a creator to send a custom event to the Quest RPC Service.
 The function receives an `Action` (action item with its type and parameters) that the user should have done.
 The function returns an `EventResponse` object that contains the result of the request, it may be an error or a success.
 Both `Action` and `EventResponse` are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

 - `onStarted`: This function allows you as a creator to register multiple callbacks that will be called when the user starts a Quest.
 If you as a creator want to react to the start of a Quest, you can register a callback here.
 The callback receives a `QuestInstance` object that contains the information of the Quest that the user has started.
-The `QuestInstance` object has the following fields:
-    - `id`: It's the id of the Quest Instance.
-It's a unique identifier of the user's Quest Instance.
-    - `quest`: It's the Quest object defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).
-    - `state`: It's the progress of the user on the Quest defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

 - `onUpdate`: This function allows you as a creator to register multiple callback that will be called when the user makes progress on a Quest.
 You, as a creator, do want to react to progress to apply chanes on your scene.
 The callback receives a `QuestInstance` object that contains the information of the Quest that the user has made progress on.
-The `QuestInstance` object has the following fields:
-    - `id`: It's the id of the Quest Instance.
-It's a unique identifier of the user's Quest Instance.
-    - `quest`: It's the Quest object defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).
-    - `state`: It's the progress of the user on the Quest defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

 - `getInstances`: This function allows you as a creator to get all the Quest Instances of the user.
 The function returns an array of `QuestInstance` objects.